 2. Represent.
-Use the relativity solution sheets and complete parts A and C for Relativity problems #2-4 on the next page.
+Use the relativity solution sheets and complete parts A and C for Relativity problems #2-4 at the end of the unit.
 Don't do any math!
 Note: we haven't learned how to label the distance intervals yet, so just label them Δx in your work for now, you will improve them later!